C-O-R-A/cora-chess/README.md

 # Cobot chess

-Chess applicaition of the Colossus cobot arm.
+Chess applicaition of the CORA cobot arm.
 It uses monocular computer vision to localize the chessboard w.r.t. itself.
 The chess engine uses a cnn to rank all possible legal moves and chooses to play the move ranked the highest.
 Each 'agent' has been trained and biased towards the moves of a single player respectively.
 Then, based on the transforms between the chessboard and the robot end effector, a pick and place command is sent to the robot using its ethernet sdk to make its move on the physical chessboard.

 ---